emilyngx/GGCert_Capstone1/README.md

 GROUP BY Id, SleepDay
 HAVING COUNT(*) > 1;
 /* None.
-Removed duplicates from sleep table successfully */
+Removed duplicates from sleep table successfully */ /* I saved the cleaned sleep table as "cleaned_sleep" for visualization on Tableau in the next step */

 /* 2.
 Delete rows that have totalsteps = 0 on daily_activity table */
 SELECT COUNT(*)